rilianx/Research/recommender_system/README.md

 Similar-set for $a$:
 $S_a = \{x|sim(x, a) ≥ θ\}$

+### Experiments
+We conducted the experiments by using 1000 pairs of items selected from the item table at random.
+Given an item pair (a, b), the xperimental steps are as follows:

+1. Generate a recommendation list R by each item-fusion method (see Section 3.3) for the item pair (a, b). step
+2. 2 Make a ranking list R ′ for the recommendation list R by each scoring method and by each baseline method.

 Algoritmo (idea)
 ---
 El objetivo del algoritmo es recomendar películas en base a un pequeño conjunto de películas de origen o *películas fuente*.